Can I build my credit history with the Discover it® Secured Credit Card?

 Benefits of a Discover Secured credit card

 Secured credit cards often come with an annual fee — some may even have a monthly fee.
 But the Discover Secured credit card has no annual fee.
-It also doesn’t have a foreign transaction fee and waives the first late payment fee.
-See rates, rewards, fees, and other cost information for the Discover Secured credit card.
+It also has no late fee on your first late payment.4 See rates, rewards, fees, and other cost information for the Discover Secured credit card.

-The Discover Secured card is also one of the few secured cards that offers cash back rewards.
-Using the card, you can earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
-Plus, earn unlimited 1% cash back on all other purchases – automatically.3
+The Discover it® Secured card is also one of the few secured cards that offers cash back rewards.
+Using the card, you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus, earn unlimited 1% cash back on all other purchases.5

-The card is also part of Discover’s Cashback Match, which will automatically match all the cash back you’ve earned at the end of your first year.4
+The card is also part of Discover’s Cashback Match, where we’ll automatically match all the cash back you’ve earned at the end of your first year.6

 Reports to all three credit bureaus

 Discover will report your account and activity to all three major credit bureaus.
-When you apply for credit in the future, you might now know if the company will request your Equifax, Experian, or TransUnion credit report.
-Building credit history with all three means you’ll be covered, but some secured cards only report to one or two of the bureaus.
+Some secured cards only report to one or two of the bureaus.

 Could be upgraded to an unsecured credit card